Paul Rader (evangelist)

-Daniel Paul Rader (August 24, 1879 – July 19, 1938) was an influential evangelist in the Chicago area during the early 20th century and was America's first nationwide radio preacher.
-He was senior pastor of the renowned Moody Church from 1915 to 1921 and was also the second president of the Christian and Missionary Alliance.
+Daniel Paul Rader (August 24, 1879 – July 19, 1938) was an American evangelist and college football player and coach.
+Influential in the Chicago area during the early 20th century, he was first nationwide radio preacher in the United States.
+Rader was senior pastor of the renowned Moody Church from 1915 to 1921 and was also the second president of the Christian and Missionary Alliance.

+Education and football career

+Rader attended the University of Colorado and played as a fullback on the 1899 Colorado Silver and Gold football team.
+In 1900, he was a player-coach at Central College—now known as Central Methodist University—in Fayette, Missouri.